-Changes to prevent the spread of COVID-19
+Preventing the Spread of COVID-19

-- Sanitizing, medical supplies - Bring the medical and/or sanitizing items needed for you to feel comfortable and safe during your stay; a basic level of sanitizing will be done on-site by staff, but if more is desired it is best that you bring it with you.
+- Sanitizing & medical supplies - Bring the medical and/or sanitizing items needed for you to feel comfortable and safe during your stay; a basic level of sanitizing will be done on-site by staff, but if more is desired it is best that you bring it with you.

 Other items you may want to bring: